terminusdb/terminusdb-bootstrap/README.md

 Install [Docker Compose](https://docs.docker.com/compose/install/).

-Run `docker-compose up -d` in the `terminusdb-quickstart` repo to deploy the `terminusdb-server` container.
+Run `docker-compose up -d` in the `terminusdb-bootstrap` repo to deploy the `terminusdb-server` container.
 Run `docker-compose down` to remove the container while preserving the named data volume, or `docker-compose down -v` to also destroy the data volume.